dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

     WebApp1.RequestEntry       1800 /   180      1200 /   120   +   600 / +  60
     ...

-    To show all differences use 'HeapDiff -all ./core0001' To show objects of a particular type use DumpHeap -type <type_name>
+    To show all differences use 'gcheapdiff -all ./core_20190226_135850' To show objects of a particular type use dumpheap -type <type_name>

-    $ DumpHeap -type System.String
+    $ dumpheap -type System.String
       Address       MT     Size
      03b51454 725ef698       84
      03b522d4 725ef698       52